waylonggggg/tp/docs/DeveloperGuide.md

 ### **Add Role to Student Feature**

-The Add role to student feature allows users to add a role to a student in a CCA in the address book.
+The Add role to student feature allows users to add a role to a student in a CCA

 The following shows the activity diagram when the user executes the `add_r` command: